KimTorberntsson/kimtorberntsson.github.io/_posts/2015-08-25-this-blog-is-built-using-jekyll.md

 ---
 layout: post
-title: "This Blog is Built Using Jekyll"
+title: This Blog is Built Using Jekyll
 date: 2015-08-25 15:51:00
 background: jekyll
+dark-background: true
 ---

 Ok so this might get a bit technical.